 Get exclusive member benefits & effect social change.
 Join Today

-Laminectomy is a type of back surgery used to relieve compression on the spinal cord.
+A laminectomy is a type of back surgery used to relieve compression on the spinal cord.
 During the procedure, your doctor will remove the lamina.
-The lamina is part of the bone that forms the vertebral arch in the spine) and/or bone spurs.
-These structures can put pressure on the spinal cord or nerve roots and cause:
+The lamina is part of the bone that forms the vertebral arch in the spine.
+Your doctor will also remove bone spurs.
+These structures can put pressure on the spinal cord or nerve roots.
+This can cause:

 A laminectomy is only used if your symptoms interfere with daily life.
-It is performed when less invasive treatments have failed.
+It’s performed when less invasive treatments have failed.

 You should arrange for someone to pick you up and take you home after the surgery.
 You may also need to arrange for someone to help you around the house while you heal.

-When you wake up after surgery, your healthcare provider will usually ask you to get up and walk around a bit (unless you had a spinal fusion).
-You will probably stay in the hospital for one to three days, but this procedure can sometimes be done on an outpatient basis.
+When you wake up after surgery, your doctor will probably ask you to get up and walk around a bit (unless you had a spinal fusion).
+You’ll probably stay in the hospital for one to three days, but this procedure can sometimes be done on an outpatient basis.

-While showering, do not scrub over the incision site.
-Do not apply any lotions or creams near the incision.
-Avoid bathtubs, hot tubs, and swimming pools until otherwise notified.
-These increase the risk of infection.
+While showering, you shouldn’t scrub over the incision site.
+Don’t apply any lotions or creams near the incision.
+Avoid bathtubs, hot tubs, and swimming pools until your doctor says otherwise.
+These can all increase your risk of infection.

-Your healthcare provider will give you specific instructions on how to take care of your wound.
+Your doctor will give you specific instructions on how to take care of your wound.

-Laminectomy will often relieve many symptoms of spinal stenosis.
-It cannot prevent spine problems in the future, however.
-It may also not completely relieve pain in all patients.
+A laminectomy will often relieve many symptoms of spinal stenosis.
+However, it can’t prevent spine problems in the future and it may not completely relieve pain in everyone.